-SOLAR POWERED WATER PUMPING
+SOLAR DIRECT WATER PUMPING

 1. How deep is your well or other water source?
 “Water source” can refer to any well, spring, creek, or storage tank.
 Depth is a crucial measurement and is usually measured in feet; and is incredibly helpful when communicating with manufacturers or distributors.
 The depth of your well or water source determines the type of pump you will need.
 When pumping from a storage tank, cistern, spring or creek you may need a shallow level submersible pump or surface pump.